AlaaBejaoui/AberdeenProject/docs/source/Installation.rst

 We recommend using Anaconda to create the virtual environment with all the libraries, packages and dependencies needed to run the code.
 Anaconda is a library that includes Python and many useful packages for Python, as well as an environment manager called conda that makes package management simple.

 Follow the installation instructions for Anaconda here_.

 .. _here: https://docs.continuum.io/anaconda/install/

-Download and install Anaconda3.
-Then create a conda environment from the yaml file as follows
+Then create a conda environment from the yaml file *environment.yml* as follows

 .. parsed-literal::